Emotions Where Art Thou: Understanding and Characterizing the Emotional Latent Space of Large Language Models: Experiments

+The average distortion metric further differentiates the models.
+LLaMA-3.1-8B-Base remains closest to the expected range for both English and non-English datasets, whereas OLMov2-Base shows substantially larger deviations.
+Distortion also behaves differently across languages: some models compress English representations (e.g., LLaMA-Instruct), others expand non-English representations (e.g., Ministral), and the direction of deviation is not consistent across base/instruct variants.
+For most models these shifts are modest, with OLMov2 exhibiting the most pronounced deviations.
+Across models, instruction-tuned variants generally show higher distortion than their base counterparts, with the notable exception of LLaMA-3.1-Instruct on non-English datasets, where distortion is nearly ideal.
+LLaMA-3.1-8B-Instruct therefore under-compresses English while improving non-English distortion, Ministral shows mild expansion while remaining stable, and OLMov2-Base has the largest distortion of any model, with OLMo-v2-Instruct pushing this even further, nearly half of its layers becoming severely over-distorted.

+In terms of stress, however, the instruct variant of OLMo exhibits markedly lower stress than its base model.
+Ministral’s stress-2 score is lower still, aligning closely with LLaMA-Instruct.
+The comparatively low stress-2 of OLMo-v2-Instruct alongside its extreme distortion suggests that instruction tuning improves global directional alignment while simultaneously degrading local geometric coherence, indicating that OLMo’s emotional manifold may be more fragile and easily warped or over-rotated by tuning.
+Appendix \ref{app:universality} provides dataset-level breakdowns and additional stress and distortion measures, with further contextualization in Appendix \ref{app:context}.

+Certain dataset–model combinations exhibit extremely high distortion across large portions of the network when evaluated relative to the synthetic emotional space.
+These patterns are detailed in Appendix~\ref{app:universality}.
+Even in cases with elevated distortion, however, substantial subsets of layers continue to preserve a coherent and transferable emotional geometry.

-Linear probes trained on activations projected into the synthetic emotional latent space predict the emotions of human-written text at above-chance levels.
-These results indicate that emotional structure in LLMs is not only geometrically consistent but also linearly decodable across diverse domains, though probe performance varies with model family and the coherence of the underlying emotional space.
+Linear probes achieve above-chance accuracy when predicting the emotions of human-written text from projected activations (Table \ref{tab:universality_metrics_abbr}) .
+This indicates that emotional structure in LLMs is not only geometrically consistent but also linearly decodable across diverse domains, though probe performance varies with model family and the coherence of the underlying emotional space.